Anneliese Bustillo, M.A. (she/her)

 Prior to starting at UH, Anneliese worked with survivors of sexual assault and other forms of gender-based harassment.
 Once at UH, she was part of the team who developed in-person trainings for all 8,000+ UH employees on Title IX, reporting policies, and how to compassionately support survivors of sexual assault.
 With the WGRC, Anneliese hopes to address larger societal norms that contribute to the prevalence of sexual violence and gender inequity.

 Anneliese holds a Bachelor of Arts from the University of Texas at Austin and a Master of Arts from The George Washington University.
-She is currently pursuing her Ph.D. in Counseling Psychology at UH.
+She is currently pursuing her Ph.D. in Educational Leadership & Policy Studies at UH.
 While at UT, she was named a Rapoport Service Scholar and an Archer Fellow.
 In 2017, Anneliese was a finalist for the Texas Tech University President’s Excellence in Gender Equity Award and she was named the University’s Ally of the Year by the Gender & Sexuality Association.
-Anneliese is a board member of New Leaders Council-Houston and Fund Texas Choice.
+Anneliese is a board member of New Leaders Council-Houston.

 In her free time, Anneliese loves doing crossword puzzles, re-reading Harry Potter, and eating any cupcake she is given.